 For safety purposes, including the maintenance of order and discipline, surveillance cameras may be used to monitor student behavior in classrooms, on school vehicles, and in school common areas.
 Video recordings may be reviewed routinely to document student misconduct and used by Gateway staff when investigating an incident.
-Tapes and other video recordings will be available for viewing pursuant to the Family Educational Rights and Privacy Act ("FERPA").
+Tapes and other video recordings that are owned and maintained by Orenda will be available for viewing pursuant to the Family Educational Rights and Privacy Act ("FERPA").
+Video recording that are not created and owned by Orenda are not stored and maintained by Orenda as part of student records under FERPA.